 For all projects, reductions in greenhouse gas emissions are expected to be achieved in three ways: reducing vehicle kilometers traveled (VKT) through shortened or avoided motorized trips; shifting trips from higher emitting to lower emitting modes; and reducing emissions per VKT through improvements in energy efficiency or the use of lower emissions fuels and technologies.

-People Served:People served represents the number of total, daily users of a project, such as the passengers on a bus rapid transit (BRT) corridor, bicyclists utilizing a new bicycle pathway, or residents of an improved urban development.
-This number reflects the total number of people served by the portion of a project EMBARQ directly or indirectly influenced.
-For example, if EMBARQ influences the design of half of a housing development, then only half of the residents are counted.
+People served represents the number of total, daily users of a project, such as the passengers on a bus rapid transit (BRT) corridor, bicyclists utilizing a new pathway or residents of an improved urban development.
+This number reflects the total number of people served by the portion of a project WRI Ross Center directly or indirectly influenced.
+For example, if we influence the design of half a housing development, then only half of the residents are counted.
 Users can be counted more than once.
 This data is collected in collaboration with local government agencies and transport operators.

-Travel Time Saved:Travel time saved reflects reductions in total travel time (including accessing the system, waiting, traveling, and transfers) for all users due to increases in travel speeds, reductions in the number of transfers, and/or increased service frequency.
+Travel time saved reflects reductions in total travel time (including accessing the system, waiting, traveling and transferring) for all users due to increases in travel speeds, reductions in the number of transfers and/or increased service frequency.

-Our lives saved methodology is comprised of three main factors: reductions in traffic fatalities, increases in physical activity, and reduction in exposure to particulate matter.
-Reduction in traffic fatalities includes drivers, pedestrians and cyclists, and stems both from reducing the number of vehicles on the road to minimize risk as well as designing infrastructure that supports traffic safety.
-Physical activity increases are primarily the result of an increase in non-motorized transport, particularly biking and walking.
+Our lives saved methodology is comprised of three main factors: reductions in traffic fatalities, increases in physical activity and reduction in exposure to particulate matter.
+Reduction in traffic fatalities includes drivers, pedestrians, and cyclists, and stems both from reducing the number of vehicles on the road to minimize risk as well as designing infrastructure that supports traffic safety.
+Physical activity increases are primarily the result of increased non-motorized transport, particularly biking and walking.
 Finally, reduction in exposure to particulate matter is the result of both fewer emitting vehicles on the road and improvements in fuel efficiency and technologies.